stargate/stargate/apis/sgv2-restapi/README.md

 ../mvnw quarkus:dev
 ```

+By default, the application is served on port `8082`.

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8082/stargate/dev/.

 ## Configuration properties